garrett-ordner/Stats-Simplified-Jekyll/index.markdown

 ---

 Welcome to StatsSimplified.org, a free online course in probability and statistical theory.
-See the [About Page](/about) for more info and links to the associated GitHub repository, or check out an indexed list of lessons [here](/post_list).
+See the [About Page](/about) for more info and links to the associated GitHub repository, or check out the lessons from the links in the menu above.